Epicurius/Doom-Not-Doom/docs/README.md

 ## Events

-There are 7 events in DnD, these events are parsed through the map file.
+There are 9 events in DnD, these events are parsed through the map file.
 All events have a trigger, SECTOR, CLICK, SHOOT and NULL, these determine when the event should occur.
-SECTOR triggers when player is in a specific sector, CLICK & SHOOT pertains to wall sprites, and NULL is a infinite loop.
+SECTOR triggers when player is in a specific sector, CLICK & SHOOT pertains to wall sprites, and NONE is a infinite loop.

 Floor and ceiling events move the corresponding surfaces on th e y axis, they can be used to make elevators, garage doors and puzzle rooms.